w3c/odrl/W3C-ODRL-Workshop-2026/index.md

+# See the [Official W3C ODRL Workshop](https://www.w3.org/2026/ODRLWS/) page for the latest details

+# The below is old draft and out of date

-# W3C Workshop on the Future ODRL Directions
+## W3C Workshop on the Future ODRL Directions
 ##### Exploring new ODRL Adoption, Policy Semantics & Evaluation and the Future of Policy Management on the Web

 ---